-Old San Juan is one of the best places in all of Puerto Rico.
-It has no beaches, no resort hotels, and not a whole lot of natural beauty.
-What it does have is over 500 years of history, beautiful colonial architecture liberally splashed with tropical colors and a timeless magic that makes it one of the most enchanting destinations in the Caribbean.
+Old San Juan has no beaches, no resort hotels, and not a whole lot of natural beauty—yet it's still one of the best places to visit in Puerto Rico.
+For all that it lacks, Old San Juan has an incredible 500 years of history, beautiful colonial architecture liberally splashed with tropical colors and timeless magic that makes it one of the most enchanting destinations in the Caribbean.
 You could spend many happy hours just walking around the walled city.
-But if you want to experience the best of Old San Juan, here are its top 10 experiences.

 01 of 10